 Following the dissolution of the Soviet Union, the militaries of a number of former Soviet republics have continued to operate the MiG-29, the largest of which is the Russian Air Force.
 The Russian Air Force wanted to upgrade its existing fleet to the modernized MiG-29SMT configuration, but financial difficulties have limited deliveries.
 The MiG-29 has also been a popular export aircraft; more than 30 nations either operate or have operated the aircraft to date.
 As of 2013 the MiG-29 was still in production by Mikoyan, a subsidiary of United Aircraft Corporation (UAC) since 2006.

-Pictured here is a 1:72 scale replica of a Slovak MiG-29A Fulcrum multirole fighter that was attached to the 1st Fighter Squadron, then deployed to Sliac AB, Slovakia, during 2002 and particpating in the 2002 Tiger Meet.
+Pictured here is a 1:72 scale replica of a Slovak MiG-29A Fulcrum multirole fighter that was attached to the 1st Fighter Squadron, then deployed to Sliac AB, Slovakia, during 2002 and particpating in the NATO-run 2002 Tiger Meet.
 Now in stock!

 Dimensions: